rushdishams/rushdishams.github.io/index.md

 ## work_experience

-- Sr. Machine Learning Engineer at OneClass, Canada (09/2017 t present)
+- Sr. Machine Learning Engineer at OneClass, Canada (09/2017 to present)
 - NLP Research Scientist at Botco.ai, USA (07/2017 to 09/2017)
 - Digital Innovation Specialist at Sustainalytics,  (03/2015 to 06/2017)
 - Text Analytics Researcher at Western University, Canada (09/2014 to 03/2015)